Finnegan Scores Important Appellate Victory Protecting Injury Victims

 This case is an important victory for all Maryland citizens.
 It also provides Maryland personal injury attorneys and lawyers with a better understanding of what they must establish to show that a particular statute applies, and that a statutory violation occurred.
 Under the Court's ruling, landlords are required to adhere to all local fire regulations, including those that provide separate and distinct exits.

 This appellate case is also evidence that the attorneys and trial lawyers at Goldberg Finnegan, LLC are willing to continue to fight for their clients even when facing long odds.
 It is often difficult to have a case reversed at the appellate level, yet Mr. Finnegan believed in his client, and his client's case.
 This belief and conviction resulted in this appellate victory, and allowed for his client's case to proceed to trial.
-If you or a loved one has been injured, or killed call the attorneys at Goldberg Finnegan, LLC at 301-589-2999 today for your free telephone consultation.
+If you or a loved one has been injured in an accident contact a skilled personal injury attorney in Silver Spring for a free consultation.
+Call the attorneys at Goldberg Finnegan, LLC at 301-589-2999 today for your free telephone consultation.